acruzpr/protein-shop-vagrant/README.md

 This user has full sudo rights, so you can upgrade to root access from the command line with `sudo su` as usual.

-Note that if you run `vagrant up` without any arguments then both boxes will launch, which is probably not what you want.

 What Happens if Vagrant Setup Fails?
 ------------------------------------